Looking to supercharge your running skills? Well, you’re in for a treat!

-Not to mention that it’s the go-to move for toning the gluteus medius muscle—one of the three muscles responsible for creating the ever coveted lift.
+Not to mention that it’s the go-to move for toning the gluteus medius muscle—one of the three muscles responsible for creating the ever-coveted lift.

 Begin by lying down on your back with arms to the side, palms facing down, knees bent, and heels on the floor.

-Next, raise your hips until knees, hips, and shoulders are in straight line.
+Next, raise your hips until knees, hips, and shoulders are in a straight line.
 Squeeze your abs and glutes as you reach the top of the movement.
 Do not overextend your back during the exercise.

 Hold the bridge post for a couple of seconds before easing back down.

-Last up, slowly lower your hips back to the floor and allow to briefly touch the floor before completing another rep.
+Last up, slowly lower your hips back to the floor and allow you to briefly touch the floor before completing another rep.